locationtech-archived/geoperil/README.md

 The simulations are processed by registered workers and are accessed from the `GeoHazardServices` component via SSH.

+As an example there is an EasyWave (CPU) worker already registered within the docker-compose environment, but you can also add your own workers.

-Following steps are needed to setup a server as a worker:
+Following steps are needed to setup a server as a worker and adding it to the
+framework:

 * add a new user with a home directory (in this example the user is named `worker`)
 * install [easyWave](https://gitext.gfz-potsdam.de/geoperil/easyWave) and/or [Tsunami-HySEA](https://edanya.uma.es/hysea/index.php/models/tsunami-hysea) for the newly created user (so that the user can execute the binaries)
-* create directories ending with a number counting from 0, e.g. `/home/worker/easywave/web/worker0` (the number of directories depends on the desired slot counts -> number of parallel simulations)
+* create directories ending with a number counting from 0, e.g. `/home/worker/easywave/web/worker0` (the number of directories depends on the desired slot counts -> number of parallel simulations per worker)
-* generate a new SSH key pair for the tomcat user and save the public key in [server/conf/ssh/id_rsa.pub](server/conf/ssh/id_rsa.pub) and the private key in [server/conf/ssh/id_rsa](server/conf/ssh/id_rsa.pub)
+* add the public key of the tomcat8 user to the `authorized_keys` file of the worker
-* connect to the worker via SSH once to get an entry in the `known_hosts` file, add this line to the file [server/conf/ssh/known_hosts](server/conf/ssh/known_hosts)
+* get the `known_hosts` entry of the worker with `ssh-keyscan <hostname or IP>` and add it the `known_hosts` file of the tomcat8 user
-* add the generated public key also to the worker user on the remote machine in the file `/hom/worker/.ssh/authorized_keys`

-After those steps or if you change one of the mentioned files you need to rebuild the docker image of the server component again with `docker-compose build`.

 To register the worker to the framework you need to add an entry in the `settings` collection with following parameters: